mikeknep/ttt_ruby/README.md

 ## Players

 ### Human
 You!
 (Or maybe your pair partner.)
 When it's your turn to play, select a spot on the board by choosing its index number.
 The board spots start at zero (0) and increment left to right, top to bottom.
-For example, a 3x3 board looks like this:
+For example, the spots on a 3x3 board look like this:

 0 | 1 | 2